Preschool Field Officer (PSFO) Service

 The PSFO capacity building approach recognises and respects the expertise and ongoing role of the early childhood educator in supporting children’s learning and development by supporting early childhood educators to:

-• Respond to parents’ concerns regarding their child’s development.
+• Respond to parents’ concerns regarding their child’s development

 Support may include: